Lcornet/ORPER/README.md

 Please note that if your HPC system use symbolic link to mount partition, both links (hard link and symlink) has to be added in the bind (-B) linl of the config file.

+### Copyright and License
+This software is copyright (c) 2017 by University of Liege / Unit of Eukaryotic Phylogenomics / Luc CORNET and Denis BAURAIN.
+This is free software; you can redistribute it and/or modify.